For Iris DeMent, Music Is The Calling That Forces Her Into The Spotlight

 DEMENT: Yeah.

 DEMENT: I know.
-And I'm not kidding you, too, that when I say start writing, I mean I didn't write two lines until I was 25.
+And I'm not kidding you, too.
+When I say start writing, I mean I didn't write two lines until I was 25.

 DEMENT: And...